Message IconCustomer SupportUser IconContact SalesLock IconLogin

 What's Changing in the 2026 Update

-2. Updated validation rules: Stricter schematron rules for invoice validation, which means invoices that pass today's checks may not pass tomorrow's
+• Updated validation rules: Stricter schematron rules for invoice validation, meaning invoices that pass today's checks may not pass tomorrow's

-4. Revised country-specific extensions: National adaptations across Belgium, France, Germany, and others will be updated to align with the new core standard
+• Revised country-specific extensions: National adaptations will need to be updated to align with the new core standard

 The question is whether it affects you or your customers?